gracelewin/gracelewin/README.md

 I learned almost all my data science skills during my time completing the Master's of Environmental Data Science at the Bren School of Environmental Science and Management at UCSB.

-I'm now excited to apply those skills to conservation science projects along our coastline!
+I'm now excited to apply those skills to conservation science projects and research along our coastline!

 - 📫 How to reach me: glewin@.ucsb.edu
 - 😄 Pronouns: she/her